tengcharmaine/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-danger">

 **<i class="material-icons-outlined">warning</i> Warning:**<br>

+- If you do not see a sample data when running `java -jar clinicmate.jar`, that means you have an existing datafile which needs to be remove.
 - You may notice that a new folder named `data` is newly created.
 This folder contains the data file for ClinicMate.
 - Do not delete this folder or its contents as it contains your patient data.
 </div>